Perry London

-Perry London (June 18, 1931 - June 19, 1992) was an American-Israeli psychologist, theorist, and academic administrator best known for his writings on clinical psychology and his studies about altruism and hypnosis.
+Perry London (June 18, 1931 – June 19, 1992) was an American–Israeli psychologist, theorist, and academic administrator best known for his writings on clinical psychology and his studies about altruism and hypnosis.
 In his last position, he was a professor of psychology and dean of the graduate school of applied and professional psychology at Rutgers University.

 Early life and education

 Perry London was born on June 18, 1931, to a Jewish family in Omaha, Nebraska.
 His parents, Max London (formerly Ladizhinski) and Rose Novoselsky London, immigrated from Russia in the early 20th century.
 He had two older sisters and one younger sister.
 After two years of public high school in Omaha, he moved to Yeshiva University High School in New York, where he graduated in 1948.
 During his Senior year in high school, he wrote his first academic article, which earned him a full college scholarship.
 Consequently, the article was published in a peer-reviewed academic journal.
 In 1952 he graduated from Yeshiva College.
-He later earned a master's degree in psychology at Teachers College, Columbia University in 1953 and a Ph.D. in 1956.
-He interned in 1954-1955 at Walter Reed Army Hospital in Washington, D.C.
+He later earned a master's degree in psychology at Teachers College, Columbia University in 1953 and a PhD in 1956.
+He interned in 1954–1955 at Walter Reed Army Hospital in Washington, D.C.